A Port in the Storm

 It’s important to review dock contracts, hurricane plans and insurance policies with an attorney to make sure that your rights are protected.
 And remember that in the event severe weather causes damage to your vessel, representatives sent for evaluation are not working for you.
 Rather, they are working on behalf of the insurance company.
 Marine policy claims are often highly complex and policyholders should consider hiring their own professionals to assist them.

-As one of South Florida's most respected and oldest law firms, Stabinski Law has helped many people sort out their legal rights, responsibilities and remedies.
+As one of Florida's most respected and oldest law firms, Stabinski Law has helped many people sort out their legal rights, responsibilities and remedies.
 We are highly experienced in handling boat loss claims and, in many cases, we can do so without cost to you.
 Fees and expenses are frequently paid by the insurance company, so nothing comes out of your recovery.
 We also work on a contingency basis, which means that if there is no recovery, there is no fee or cost to you.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us for a free consultation by calling 305-643-3100 or filling out a case evaluation form.

 Categories: